daviseidel/ruby-on-rails-blog/README.md

 # Ruby on Rails Blog

 This is my starter project for learning ruby on rails.
-It cover basic CRUD, and styling with bootstrap.
+It covers basic CRUD, and styling with bootstrap.

 ## Getting Started